ian-double-u/BS-eiis-S/urlParser/Sat Nov 6 2021.md

 	 1. "." seperated
 	 2. ```:\/\/.+?(?=:)``` and ```:\/\/.+?(?=(\/|$))``` (depending on wether or not url has port, also grabs "://")
 	 3. above grabs any subdomains, domain, any SLD, TLD.
 Split this on "." and look at two right most for SLD and TLD, then you can determine the domain, then you can determine any subdomains (remember to list subdomains in [order](https://en.wikipedia.org/wiki/Domain_Name_System#Domain_name_syntax,_internationalization))
+	 4. look for first matches of SLD and TLD so you don't accidentally grab those that might be in the query of a url
  5. Port
 	 1. on right of ":"
 	 2. ```:\d{2,3}\/``` (grabs ":" before and "/" after)